duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

 	![goodie guid](https://images.duckduckgo.com/iu/?u=https%3A%2F%2Fraw.githubusercontent.com%2Fduckduckgo%2Fduckduckgo-documentation%2Fmaster%2Fduckduckhack%2Fassets%2Fgoodie_guid.png&f=1)

-	You will notice there is no input field.
+	In the [GUID Goodie](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GUID.pm#L49) You will notice there is no input field.
 In this Goodie, the property was simply set to an empty array: ` input => []`.